 2. Masturbating too much causes infertility

 The simple answer is that masturbation doesn’t have any major effects on fertility.
 Excessive ejaculation can result in a temporary drop in sperm count, but does not typically result in infertility issues.
 Your body will produce more sperm in time again.

 If you plan to discuss fertility concerns with your doctor or urologist, remember that your sexual history will be included.
-A urologist will be able to best explain which sexual habits you should consider to maximize your fertility.
+A urologist will be able to best explain which sexual habits you should consider to maximise your fertility.

 Sperm function, like many bodily functions, decline with age.
 While men may continue to produce sperm throughout their entire life, the quality and quantity of sperm decreases.

 Men begin to lose sperm at around 2% per year from ages 30-40, and then significantly after the age of 50.
 If you are hoping to conceive and are concerned about your age, consider making an appointment with a consultant urologist to have a fertility assessment.

 4. Male infertility is always due to low sperm or testosterone

 There are various causes for male infertility.
 These can include but are not limited to: